olap4j/olap4j/README.txt

    (%JAVA_HOME%\bin for Windows) on your path.
 3. Edit buildJdk16.bat and buildJdk16.sh and set the JAVA_HOME variable
    to a valid home directory of a Java 6 installation.
 4. In the root of the source tree, run 'ant'.
+You must use Apache Ant 1.7+.

 Writing a simple program
 ------------------------